rhjones/ember-components/README.md

 ## Code-Along: Create Listr Index Route

-We'll need to generate the application index route and create some list data.
+We'll need to generate the application index route and template as a landing page.

 ```js
 ember generate route index